developer69K/manufacturing_iot_demo/README.md

 You already have access to a Hortonworks Connected Data Platform environment (HDP and HDF).
 This can be accomplished in an automated fashion following this excellent article:
     https://community.hortonworks.com/articles/218863/automate-deployment-of-hdp30hdf32-or-hdf32-standal.html
 If you want to deploy your cluster from scratch, goto https://docs.hortonworks.com/ and following the instructions to install first, Ambari, and then HDP with HDF.
+These are open source stacks and can be downloaded for no charge.

 KEPServerEX is downloaded on a Windows server

-You can download KEPServerEX v6 and run for free for two hours at https://www.kepware.com/en-us/kepserverex-6-6-release/
+You can download KEPServerEX v6 and run for free at https://www.kepware.com/en-us/kepserverex-6-6-release/

 Whats in This Repository?